TheCodeGeek-PPE/ancel-tester/README.md

 <img width="462" height="542" alt="image" src="https://github.com/user-attachments/assets/11f6ae6b-88c5-4f58-aeca-ad9ca298d177" />

+## Known Bugs
+The status label doesn't properly indicate that the app is connected to the BA101 even when it is.
+Continue to select *Print Data* on the device, and the data will transfer.
+--
 ## Serial data format specification

 The data format specification was not provided by Ancel, but was manually reverse engineered.
 Some values might be not right.